How Can I Boost My Immune System to Fight Psoriasis?

 If you take biologics or Methotrexate (an immunosuppressant), you need to think about boosting your immune system in other ways.

 While these solutions can be effective in minimizing the effect of psoriasis, they also reduce your immunity.
 This leaves you more vulnerable to illness and infection.

 A few ways to boost your weakened immune system without cancelling the effects of your medication include:

 Regular movement is great for your immune system.
-Exercise also helps prevent high cholesterol, diabetes, heart problems, and high blood pressure.
+Exercise also helps high cholesterol, diabetes, heart problems, and high blood pressure.
 These are all conditions that plague psoriasis patients at a higher rate than the average person.